This post may contain affiliate links. Please read our disclosure policy.

 How to Store & Reheat Leftovers

-- Fridge: Place it in an airtight container for up to 4 days.
-You can also cover the Dutch oven with foil to reduce clean-up.
+- Fridge: Store your coddle leftovers in an airtight container for up to 4 days.
+You can also keep it in the Dutch oven and cover it with foil to cut down on cleanup.

-- To reheat it: Microwave it for up to a minute or until warm.
-You can also heat it in the Dutch oven (covered) over medium heat for 10-12 minutes.
+- To reheat it: Microwave individual portions for about a minute or until warmed through.
+For larger portions, reheat in the Dutch oven (covered) over medium heat for 10-15 minutes, stirring occasionally.

 More Stew Recipes To Try